Abelkrijgtalles/mojang-maps/README.md

 - mojangmaps.using - Lets you use Mojang Maps.
     - mojangmaps.using.goto - Lets you go to a location.
     - mojangmaps.using.viewlocation - Lets you view your location
+  - mojangmaps.using.navigation - Lets you go to a location and view the navigation in GUI form.
 - mojangmaps.util - Some useful tools fo an admin.
     - mojangmaps.util.reloadconfigs - Lets you reload your configs from disk.